Watching The World Burn on Our Phones

 You can talk about sports.

-We live in an age where one pandemic clouds the start of another.
-Ten years ago, when television shows made fun of doomsday preppers, I never thought we would live through a time when people were actually bored by bird flu, catastrophic hurricanes, and global warfare.
-And yet, here we are.

-There's a reason why everyone's so tired and miserable beneath all the delirious joy.
+There's a reason why everyone's so tired and miserable.
 It's not because of climate change.
 It's not because of the pandemic.
 It's because of this tedious, soul-sucking normal we're forcing each other to endure.

 It doesn't have to be like this.